Chatbox/QuickStart/README.md

 #### Have a Bot Handoff to User
-One of the things that makes Chatbox so useful is the ability to have a bot handle as many questions as possible but if a customer would rathe rhave a human respond, the bot can handoff the interaction to an Agent.
+One of the things that makes Chatbox so useful is the ability to have a bot handle as many questions as possible but if a customer would rather have a human respond, the bot can handoff the interaction to an Agent.
 This portion of the guide requires you to have an FAQ bot already instantiated.
-If you do not have one, go to the [Create a FAQ section](#Create-A-FAQ-Bot) and then come back.
+If you do not have one, go to the [Create a FAQ section](#create-a-faq-bot) and then come back.
 <br> <br>
 Having a bot hand off the interaction to an Agent is very simple!
 Create a new intent titled something like 'Agent'.
 Within this intent, create Sample User Phrases that you would want a customer to ask for an Agent,